Skaws/WebCheckList/README.md

-This project, created using TypeScript, aims to accelerate workflow efficiency through a custom made checklist manager
+This project, created using TypeScript and the Node Package Manager, aims to accelerate workflow efficiency through a custom made checklist manage.